wonbyte/fanfl/README.md

 We will actively be making changes to the repository and welcome any and all pull requests that help to enhance the project.
 If you have any questions please feel free to contact either of us.
 In order to keep the ipython notebooks manageable in git, we are using a git attribute to strip the output cell contents from all checked in work.
-If you would like to contribute please make sure
+If you would like to contribute please

     cd fanfl
     source setup_git_strip_notebook_output_filter.sh